Sub-IoT/Sub-IoT-Stack/docs/_docs/hardware.md

 so the choice should increase in the near future.

 For more info on adding support for custom platforms or porting to new MCU's or RF chips please refer to the [porting section]({{ site.baseurl }}{% link _docs/porting.md %})

-## Note on CC430 based platforms

-At the moment we are not focusing on the CC430 based platform, mainly because ARM Cortex based platforms gives us more flexibility with regard to code size.
-Also, in my experience, the free toolchains available for CC430 are not as robust as gcc-arm-embedded.
-TI's msp430-gcc (which supersedes mspgcc), is still a young effort and there are some known problems with code size optimization.
-While OSS-7 has a HAL implementation to support the Wizzilab platform, this platform is not tested by us anymore since we stopped using cc430 based hardware for our projects.
-Furthermore, we are aware of crashes when running the current OSS-7 stack on cc430.
-Only the PHY layer is validated to work on cc430 for now.
-We currently lack time to look into this and would like to focus our efforts, but we would of course welcome patches from people who would still like to use cc430.
-The code for this platform will be removed in the near future, unless someone volunteers to maintain this.
-This means that using cc430 based platforms is strongly discouraged and not supported unless you want maintain/fix this.